 - Vast selection

-- Higher shipping cost depending on your location
+- Higher shipping costs depending on your location

 HobbyLink Japan allows you to store your items in their private warehouse until they are ready to ship.
 With this feature, you can bulk ship your anime figures or items for potential shipping savings, combine them into one package, or split orders into smaller shipments.
 This shipping customizability allows customers to choose how their items will be shipped and find ways to save on shipping, and it’s a feature of HobbyLink Japan’s site that I love as a collector.